theobald-software/theobald-software.github.io/content/_en/ecs-core/integration_with_nintex/nintex_forms_for_office365/sap-validation-in-nintex-forms.md

 });
 {% endhighlight %}

-Für weitere Informationen siehe [JavaScript Library for REST]().
+For more information, see [JavaScript Library for REST]().

-**Schritt 3: Die Nintex Form ausführen**
+**Step 3: Execute the Nintex form**

-Nun führen Sie die Form aus und geben Sie eine Kundennummer ein.
-Der Kundenname wird aus SAP gelesen und im zweiten Feld angezeigt.
+Now execute the form and enter a customer number.
+The customer name is read from SAP and displayed in the second field.

 ![nintex-forms-js-ecs-07](/img/content/nintex-forms-js-ecs-07.jpg){:class="img-responsive"}

-Sollte die eingegebene Kundennummer im SAP nicht existieren, erscheint eine entsprechende Fehlermeldung.
+If the customer number you entered does not exist in SAP, an error message appears.

 ![nintex-forms-js-ecs-08](/img/content/nintex-forms-js-ecs-08.jpg){:class="img-responsive"}

-Dieses Beispiel zeigt, wie Sie Eingabedaten in Nintex Form auf SAP-Gültigkeit prüfen.
-Die Prüfung wurde mit Hilfe von JavaScript und ECS Core REST Services umgesetzt. <br>
+This example shows how to check input data for SAP validity in Nintex form.
+The check was implemented using JavaScript and ECS Core REST Services. <br>
-Viele weitere Szenarien sind denkbar.
-Möglich wäre es z.B., eine Combobox mit SAP Kundennummern bzw. -namen zu füllen oder eine direkte SAP-Suche anzubieten.<br>
+Many other scenarios are feasible.
+It would be possible, for example, to fill a combo box with SAP customer numbers or names, or to offer a direct SAP search.